 As accessibility is important, so is being able to recover files.
 In the event of a catastrophic data loss, data can be restored in minimal time.
 Onsite backups may be able to help in quick recovery; however, they typically take longer than downloading the information from an online source.

-Also, thanks to automatic backups, online storage usually has the most recent version of documents.
+Also, thanks to automatic backups, online backups usually have the most recent version of documents.
 Local portable drives may not have the latest revisions, causing setbacks when it comes to work.

 Never having to worry about a file being saved is important.
-Most online storage providers have some form of automation that allows consumers to set their priorities without having to worry about:
+Most cloud providers have some form of automation that allows consumers to set their priorities without having to worry about constantly saving files, finding the correct files and backing up the latest version of files.

 Like automation, being able to sync files from one device to another is a reason online storage has grown in popularity.
 Syncing allows users to make sure the latest document is available on different devices without having to go through the hassle of emailing it or downloading it from the system.